KDDilshan/Food-Ordering-Application/readme.md

 - Implement a recommendation system for users based on past orders.
 - Add multi-language support.
 - Improve UI/UX for better user experience.

 ---

-## 👥 Contributing

-Contributions are welcome!
-Please fork the repository and create a new branch for your feature or bug fix.

----